Plant a Row for the Hungry

 harvesting produce, flowers, and herbs.

 Locally, the cooperative effort between the Sedgwick County Extension Master Gardeners and the Kansas Food Bank is making it possible for home gardeners to make a positive impact on hunger and nutrition challenges in Kansas.
-During the growing season, take your produce to a drop off location, listed below, and the Kansas Food Bank will pick it up for use in their program.

 What is the impact?